JuliaPlots/PlotDocs.jl/docs/contributing.md

 ### Creating new backends

 Model new backends on [PlotsGR](https://github.com/JuliaPlots/PlotsGR.jl).
 Implement the callbacks that are appropriate, especially `_display` and `_show` for GUI and image output respectively.

+### Style/Design Guidelines

+- Make every effort to minimize external dependencies and exports.
+Requiring new dependencies is the most likely way to make your PR "unmergeable".
+- Be careful adding method signatures on existing methods with Base types (Array, etc) as you may override key functionality.
+This is especially true with recipes.
+Consider wrapping inputs in a new type (like in "user recipes").
+- Terse code is ok, as is verbose code.
+What's important is understanding and context.
+Will someone reading your code know what you mean?
+If not, consider writing comments to describe your reason for the design, or describe the hack you just implemented in clear prose.
+Sometimes [it's ok that your comments are longer than your code](https://github.com/JuliaPlots/Plots.jl/blob/master/src/pipeline.jl#L62-L67).
+- Pick your project for yourself, but write code for others.
+It should be generic and useful beyond your needs, and you should **never break functionality** because you can't figure out how to implement something well.
+Spend more time on it... there's always a better way.

 ---